Table of Contents

 Notifying/Requesting Bereavement Leave

-The faculty member or academic professional or administrative (P&A) employee provides notice of absence to the responsible administrator/supervisor due to the death of an immediate or other family member at the earliest possible time, and the likely length of absence from work.
-If requested to do so by the responsible administrator/supervisor, the faculty member or P&A employee will provide substantiation of the reason for the leave.
+The faculty member or academic professional or administrative (P&A) employee must provide notice of absence due to the death of an immediate or other family member to the responsible administrator/supervisor at the earliest possible time, as well as the likely length of absence from work.
+If requested by the responsible administrator/supervisor, the employee will provide substantiation of the reason for the leave.